 - In October 2020, EWOQ hosted two webinars (one for south east Queensland and one for regional Queensland) in conversation with energy retailers and distributors to discuss how to support consumers affected by COVID-19.
 View the recordings here.

 The Energy Charter has released a list of COVID-19 customer resources (PDF, 187KB) for further resources and support.

 Water providers should also be able to assist you with payment plans or extensions.

 Critical electricity and gas works are still happening to ensure the lights stay on and gas keeps flowing during the pandemic crisis.
 This fact sheet by Energy Networks Australia outlines what critical works are, what they mean for customers and why they will continue during this pandemic.

 Contact your energy or water provider first if you will have trouble paying your bill or have any other issue.

 If you’re unhappy with their response or they can’t help you, contact us to make a complaint:

-We can’t discuss complaints in person at this time, as our team is working from home.
+We can’t discuss complaints in person at this time, as our offices are closed to in-person visits.